hanalways/misgender.me/README.md

 # misgender.me
 TechTogether - Boston Hackathon 2019

 Even when websites don't explicitly ask users for their gender, they often use predictive models to gender users based on data the sites collect.
-Twitter, for example,doesn't ask for gender upon registration, but assigns users a binary gender, which users can access by going to their settings and clicking on 'My Twitter Data'.
-While it is unclear what kinds of models or features Twitter uses to determine a users' gender, it is apparent that Twitter's gendering algorithm is biased.
+Twitter, for example, doesn't ask for gender upon registration, but assigns users a binary gender, which users can access by going to their settings and privacy, and clicking on 'Your Twitter Data'.
+While it is unclear what kinds of models or features Twitter uses to determine a user's gender, it is apparent that Twitter's gendering algorithm is biased.

 Our project aims to call out the implicit bias in gendering algorithms by creating a WebApp that genders users based on information collected from their twitter accounts, informs users about how to access their "Twitter-Assigned Gender", and collects information about how often users are misgendered in correlation with race and gender identity.